 The end of the war did not only have good consequences.
 It caused the Recession of 1945.

-The GDB declined by 12.7% from its peak, making it a significant recession.
-However, from an unemployment point of view, it was one of the softest ones.
+The GDP declined by 12.7% from its peak, making it a significant recession.
+However, from an unemployment point of view, it was one of the softest.
 It only lasted eight months, from February to October 1945.

-The Great Depression is the strongest depression in the 20th century in the United States.
+The Great Depression was the strongest in the 20th century in the United States.

 Historians do not precisely agree on what exactly caused the Great Depression.
 But there were several factors.
-It started with a steady decline in stock prices and then a few months later with the Wall Street Crash of 1929 (Black Tuesday).
+First, it started with a steady decline in stock prices and a few months later with the Wall Street Crash of 1929 (Black Tuesday).
 Before that, almost everyone was starting to invest.
-So the fall of the stock market had a huge impact on people.
+So the fall of the stock market had a massive impact on people.

 But there was also a collapse in the money supply and problems with the gold standard.
 And protectionist acts also played a role.